Skip to content

 Entry criteria

-You can apply for this programme if you meet one of the below options.
+You can apply for this programme if you meet one of the following:

 English language requirements

-Candidates who have English as a second language are required to have an International English Language Test System (IELTS) score of 5.5 in the academic band, with no individual band score lower than 5.0; or equivalent.
+International applicants must provide evidence that they have the necessary English language proficiency and are required to have an International English Language Test System (IELTS) Academic band score of 5.5, with no individual band score lower than 5.0 from one test taken in the last two years, or equivalent described in NZQA Rules.

 Pathways